optiqs/optiqs/README.md

 )
 ```

-Or use createReducer and pass your initial state
+Or use `createReducer` and pass your initial state:

 ```typescript
 import {createStore, applyMiddleware} from 'redux'